Key takeaways

 A freelancer who receives client payments through multiple channels (direct ACH, Stripe Connect, PayPal Goods and Services, Wise Business) gets a mix of 1099-NEC and 1099-K envelopes.
 The 1099-NEC comes from the client; the 1099-K comes from the payment platform.
 Both are reported to the IRS, and the freelancer's Schedule C has to reconcile both against the actual income.

 - 1099-NEC comes directly from the client, mailed to the W-9 address.
-The freelancer typically gets one per client per year (if the client paid $600+).
+The freelancer typically gets one per client per year (if the client paid $2,000+ in 2026; threshold raised from $600 by P.L.
+119-21, effective for payments made after December 31, 2025).
 Common for retainers, project fees, and consulting engagements.

 - 1099-K comes from the payment platform, mailed to the address on the platform account.
-Stripe, PayPal, and Square each issue their own 1099-K. The 2024 IRS threshold lowered to $5,000 in aggregate transactions per year, with a phased lowering to $600 over the next few years.
+Stripe, PayPal, and Square each issue their own 1099-K. The One Big Beautiful Bill Act (P.L.
+119-21, §70432) reverted the 1099-K threshold to $20,000 in gross payments and more than 200 transactions per platform, repealing the American Rescue Plan Act phase-down.
+Direct ACH (Automated Clearing House) payments do not generate a 1099-K because no payment platform sits in the flow.

 - Address consistency.
 All 1099 forms (NEC and K) should arrive at the same address.
 The Stripe account address, the PayPal account address, and every client's W-9 address should match.
 The companion guide on payment processor addresses covers the platform-side address management.